ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/ci.rst

 To solve the issue, our approach is to create a new target based on the Rust target we need to test: this new "bare metal testing target" has the same configuration as the real target, with the only exception being enabling the operating system bindings for Linux.
-This new target won't be shipped to customers.

 The bare metal testing target allows us to execute the test suite on Linux (running on the hardware needed by the real target), side-stepping the requirement to have an operating system.

-Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate, and that crate is not shipped to customers for bare metal targets, we can conclude that the test results of the two targets are equivalent.
+Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate, and the relevant certified targets do not include `std`, we can conclude that the test results of the two targets are equivalent.

 .. _test-variants: